 Figure 19 represents a typical curve of clock ppm adjustment versus the analog calibration value.
-This curve may vary with different crystals, so it is good practice to evaluate the crystal to be used with an M41T8x device before establishing the adjustment values for the application in question.
+Actual crystals may vary, so users should evaluate the crystals to be used with an M41T82-83 device before establishing the adjustment values for a given application.